kusumsiri/kubernetes_github_actions/README.md

 This repository uses the GitHub CI/CD pipeline to deploy applications on a Kubernetes cluster.

 Instead of manually deploying the application via `kubectl` commands or `terraform` commands, the process can be automated with a CI/CD pipeline.
+The Terraform backend uses S3 and DynamoDB with state locking.